projectara/greybus-spec/source/device_class.rst

 Greybus Battery Shutdown Temperature Response
 """""""""""""""""""""""""""""""""""""""""""""
-The Greybus battery shutdown temperature response contains the status byte and a 4-byte value that represents the temperature at which the battery shuts down as defined in table :num:`table-battery-shutdown-temp-response`.
+The Greybus battery shutdown temperature response contains a 4-byte value that represents the temperature at which the battery shuts down as defined in table :num:`table-battery-shutdown-temp-response`.

 .. figtable::
     :nofig: